rjitsu/one-div-website/README.md

 Link :

-This is a website made from only one div.
+This is a website made from only one div.<br>
-I am sure it's one of a kind \1F605.
+I am sure it's one of a kind :sweat_smile:.<br>
-Suggestions to improve are welcomed.
+Suggestions to improve are welcomed.<br>
 Made for the purpose of fulfilling my nerdy passions :).